 Contact us so our team of real estate superheroes can get to work for you!

-We know our local market, the towns and the inventory.
+We know the towns, the market stats and the inventory inside and out.
 We give you the strategies to succeed in today’s competitive market.

-We take the time to get to know you and what you like so we can match you quickly with the best properties.
-We preview homes for you in advance so your time isn’t wasted and let you know about new listings before they hit the market.
+We take the time to get to know you so we can quickly match you with the best properties.
+We will share off market property opportunities with you and let you know about new listings before they hit the market.
+We will provide you with market stats and comps so you can make smart decisions.
+We won't let you make a mistake!

-Our contacts are your contacts and we know all the best lenders, contractors, home inspectors, and attorneys-essential team members along the path to closing on your house.
+Our contacts are your contacts.
+We know all the best lenders, contractors, home inspectors and attorneys- essential team members along the path to a smooth closing- who prioritize and respond quickly to our clients.

 Once you are pre-approved by a lender you will know what your buying power is.
 You must have a pre-approval letter in order to make an offer on a home.